 Most VPN services, like those by Bitdefender, have a daily data limit of 200 MB.
 To remove the data limit, you’ll have to pay extra.
 Norton, however, includes its unlimited VPN for free.

 Norton’s password manager is excellent.
 Creating passwords is easy.
 Auto-filling them is accurate.
 And you can access your password vault using biometrics scanners (fingerprint or facial recognition).

 Prices & Packages

-- Norton Antivirus Plus starts at € 15 and offers basic protection: Anti-malware, firewall, and password manager.
+- Norton Antivirus Plus costs € 15 (Europe) or $ 20 (USA).
+It offers antivirus, a firewall, and a password manager.
 It protects 1 PC or Mac.